 CNCS is one of the UK's leading research centres for nineteenth-century studies, and has extensive experience mentoring postdoctoral fellows.
 We are interested in supporting outstanding candidates with excellent research proposals related to any area represented by our members.
 For more information on current members visit https://www.dur.ac.uk/cncs/members/durhamuniversity/

 Please contact Bennett Zon at firstname.lastname@example.org with an expression of interest.

 The Mid-Career Fellowships are designed both to support outstanding individual researchers with excellent research proposals, and to promote public understanding and engagement with humanities and social sciences.
-This call has yet to open, however it is anticipated to open in August 2018 and close September 2018.
-Applications can be drafted using 2017 guidelines.
-Acknowledging the time of year and the tight turn around we suggest the following timescales for those who are interested in this scheme.
+This call is now open with a deadline of September 2019.
+Applications can be drafted using 2018 guidelines. .
 Please contact Bennett Zon at email@example.com with an expression of interest.

 The Centre for Nineteenth-Century Studies invites expressions of interest from outstanding candidates who wish to apply for a prestigious Leverhulme Early Career Fellowship through Durham University.
 Draft application paperwork needs to be submitted by early January 2020.
 Further information on the Leverhulme Early Career Fellowships scheme, including eligibility criteria, can be found at here.